 - Log in to the command line on the GroundWork server and become root in that directory

-The installer will ask for the postgres user password.
-It will then stop, patch and restart the groundwork services.
+The installer will stop GroundWork services, ask for the db user password, then patch and restart the groundwork services.

 Hopefully you will not need to roll the changes back.
 If you have any issue after the patch, please let GroundWork Support know as soon as you can.
 We do extensively test each change, and we do integration and system tests on each Rollup, but we recognize you may need to get back to where you were.